In this intensive, one-day course, you will learn the key features and benefits of the SystemVerilog Assertion language and its use in VCS.

 - Use reusable properties and sequences in assertions

-- Bind assertion modules to the components of a testbench
+- Develop separate modules for assertions and bind them to the components of the testbench

 - Use cover properties in a testbench